Orion ED80 Telescope Review (Now Discontinued)

 For visual use, I would choose a lightweight alt-azimuth mount like the Vixen Porta II or Explore Scientific Twilight I. An equatorial mount is really only necessary for astrophotography with the ED80 and can easily double or triple the weight of the whole setup.

-For astrophotography, you of course want a computerized German equatorial mount with autoguider compatibility.
-Orion sells this scope bundled with their Sirius HEQ5 and this is really the best choice all around (Sky-Watcher’s HEQ5 Pro is identical apart from the fit and finish).
-Celestron’s Advanced VX will work too if that’s all you can afford, but its tracking accuracy is inferior and you will rely more on autoguiding to pick up the slack, which kind of ruins the cost savings.
+For astrophotography, you of course want a computerised German equatorial mount with autoguider compatibility.
+Orion sells this scope bundled with their Sirius HEQ5, and this is really the best choice all around (Sky-Watcher’s HEQ5 Pro is identical apart from the fit and finish).
+Celestron’s Advanced VX will work too if that’s all you can afford, but its tracking accuracy is inferior, and you will rely more on autoguiding to pick up the slack, which kind of ruins the cost savings.
 I would recommend getting the Sirius and putting off autoguiding at first over buying an Advanced VX and guiding.

 Conclusion

-I would highly recommend the Orion ED80 to a beginner looking to get into astrophotography, or as a grab n’ go instrument for the experienced astronomer.
+I would highly recommend the Orion ED80 to a beginner looking to get into astrophotography or as a grab-and-go instrument for the experienced astronomer.
 It is a great scope and provides tremendous value if you don’t mind shopping around for accessories separately.

 An amateur astronomer and telescope maker from Connecticut who has been featured on TIME Magazine, National Geographic, Sky & Telescope, La Vanguardia, and The Guardian.